DNNCommunity/DNNDocs/content/features/content-management/localization/index.md

 ### Setting Up Your Site for Localization

-Step 1: Add the Language of Your Choosing
+Step 1: Add a Language of Your Choosing
   * You can access the add language dialog under `Settings` - `Site Settings` - `Languages`.
 Click the `+ Add New Language` button.

 ![Step1-add-language](https://user-images.githubusercontent.com/44900498/157099858-0f331a9e-0ad0-48fd-9bb2-66d8f3078366.jpg)